hyperium/tonic/examples/routeguide-tutorial.md

 **Note**: The `tonic::async_trait` attribute macro adds support for async functions in traits.
 It uses [async-trait] internally.
 You can learn more about `async fn` in traits in the [async book].
+This attribute is only needed for Rust 1.74 and below, as async fn in traits have been stabilized in Rust 1.75.

 [cargo book]: https://doc.rust-lang.org/cargo/reference/environment-variables.html#environment-variables-cargo-sets-for-build-scripts